-Self-funded teams (all three competitions) are eligible for prizes for all Challenge Events.
+Self-funded teams in Systems are eligible for prizes for all Challenge Events.

-Systems Competition Prizes and Funding: The Phase 1 and Phase 2 prizes for self-funded Systems teams will be awarded to the best performing teams in each event, provided that the teams finish in the top 5 overall (including DARPA-funded Systems Competition) teams And achieve minimum benchmark standards see section 9.8.6.
+Systems Competition Prizes and Funding: The Phase 1 and Phase 2 prizes for self-funded Systems teams will be awarded to the best performing teams in each event, provided that the teams achieve minimum benchmark standards (see section 9.8.6).
 High-performing teams are also eligible to become a DARPA-funded team in Phase 2 and/or 3.
 The Government's obligation for prizes under DARPA Triage Challenge is subject to the availability of appropriated funds from which payment for prize purposes can be made.
 No legal liability on the part of the Government for any payment of prizes may arise unless appropriated funds are available to DARPA for such purposes.